Compatibility between Stability and Strategy-Proofness: A Single-Peaked Preferences Investigation: Introduction

-The paper is organized as follows.
-In Section \ref{section preliminaries}, we introduce basic notions and notations that we use throughout the paper, define matching rules and discuss their standard properties, and present DA rules and the notion of single-peakedness on trees.
-In Section \ref{section results}, we present our results.
+The paper is structured as follows: Section \ref{section preliminaries} introduces basic concepts and notations that we use throughout the paper.
+We describe our model, define matching rules, and discuss their standard properties.
+Section \ref{section single-peakedness} introduces the notion of single-peakedness.
+In Section \ref{section DA}, we present the DA algorithm.
+Section \ref{section results} presents the results.
+Section \ref{section tree single peaked} generalizes our results to the single-peaked subdomains on trees.
+The appendix contains the proofs.